The Competition and Markets Authority has addressed the finding that “40% of green claims made by companies are misleading”.

 - Any claims comparisons must be fair and meaningful

 - Any claims must consider the full life cycle of the product or service

 Advertising Standards Authority

 The Advertising Standards Authority also intends to clamp down as it tries to sort out the role of advertisers in facing up to the facts on climate change.
-It will concentrate on clarifying the jargon and in particular, notes that it is vital that members of the public are made aware of the terms “carbon neutral” and “net zero”.
+They will concentrate on clarifying the jargon and in particular, notes that it is vital that members of the public are made aware of the terms “carbon neutral” and “net zero”.

 The impact of these initiatives

 These two initiatives have put pressure on marketing agencies to refuse work which leads to them being criticised for “being on the wrong side”, by working against the Cop 26 climate conference, which referred to the phasing out of fossil fuels.

 As with all things, it will take commercial pressures to produce real and sustainable changes.
 At present, there are three main pressures being exerted: